 Outdoor enthusiasts can compete in or watch marathons, half-marathons, cycle tours and trail runs, and don't forget zip-lining through the treetops, kayaking in the rivers and lagoons, and mountain biking along scenic trails.
 These are complemented by kids' sports challenges and events.
 Evening offerings include live music and comedy nights, but it's the culinary experience of wining and dining on the lagoon that the oyster festival in Knysna is most famous for.

 The Garden Route is world famous for its natural beauty and to get away from the bustle and activity of the festival, you need only venture a little further up or down the N2.
 Storms River, Tsitsikamma National Park, Wilderness and Plettenberg Bay are just a few of the beautiful destinations on offer.
+Read more in our free Garden Route Guide.

 Early June